 I have been running on and off for 20 years.
 I completed my first 5k race at 16.
 In 2011 I signed up for the Fleet Feet marathon training group.
 This is just what I needed to jump start my dream of participating in an Ironman.
 I've always had a passion for triathlons, but never participated in one until 2012.
-Since, I have completed five full Ironman, six half Ironman races, and many Olympic and sprint distances.
+Since, I have completed five full Ironman, seven half Ironman races, and many Olympic and sprint distances.
 Also, in 2022 I finished two 100mi races.
 I am an ITCA certified triathlon coach and lifeguard certified.
-With a family and three boy’s ages ten, thirteen, and fifteen; having time to fit in my training can be challenging.
+With a family and three boy’s ages twelve, fourteen, and sixteen; having time to fit in my training can be challenging.
 It's my enthusiasm and determination that makes everything work.

 I grew up in Chattanooga, TN and went to UTC where I majored in Music Education.
 After getting married to Gil, I ended up in Savannah, GA teaching (imagine a long, convoluted story with lots of drama) and after too many years of too much stress and too little exercise I was ready for a change.
 I've completed many sprint, olympic, 70.3 and two Ironman triathlons.